BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 von Neumann's intellectual abilities were prodigious.
 He may have had the best memory of anyone who's ever lived about whom there's a definitive historical record.
-TODO: add things about profound giftedness, which Santiago Gonzales has and which von Neumann quite possibly had as well.

-In the article I mentioned above, about the intellectually gifted student named Santiago Gonzales, it's mentioned that Santiago was determined to be what's known as "profoundly gifted", a formal psychological designation (I avoid saying "diagnosis" here because it seems far from a disease, perhaps as far as can be, even).
+In the article I mentioned above, about the intellectually gifted student named Santiago Gonzales, it's mentioned that Santiago is "profoundly gifted", a formal psychological designation (I avoid called it a "diagnosis" because it seems far from a disease or disorder).
 It seems to be that von Neumann would be considered profoundly gifted as well.
-This is a list of "ten common characteristics of profoundly gifted students"<sup>57</sup>:
+This is a list of "ten common characteristics of profoundly gifted students"<sup>57</sup>:<br/>

-1. Ability to see things from a variety of perspectives
+1. Ability to see things from a variety of perspectives<br/>
-2. Advanced language skills
+2. Advanced language skills<br/>
-3. Critical of self and others
+3. Critical of self and others<br/>
-4. Early and rapid learning
+4. Early and rapid learning<br/>
-5. Intellectual curiosity
+5. Intellectual curiosity<br/>
-6. Overexcitability
+6. Overexcitability<br/>
-7. Perfectionism
+7. Perfectionism<br/>
-8. Persistence
+8. Persistence<br/>
-9. Quirky and/or keen sense of humor
+9. Quirky and/or keen sense of humor<br/>
 10. Strong empathy and sense of justice<sup>57</sup>

 <blockquote>